 If you are experiencing an unplanned pregnancy and do not feel you are ready to parent, you may wish to consider adoption.
+We know you have questions which is why our Adoption FAQs can be a helpful resource.

 We will be happy to discuss all options related to the pregnancy with you and our local agency.
+Adoption Choices of Kansas and Missouri is here to help you.
+Find more Kansas resources here and Missouri resources here.

 The choice of adoption is a positive alternative to an unplanned pregnancy.
 Many women who find themselves in a crisis pregnancy situation do not search out all of their options.
 An adoption plan can be whatever you want it to be.